FrendaWinter/hhack/Certs/eCPPT/2_ClientSidAttack.md

     - [FingerprintJS2](https://github.com/LukasDrgon/fingerprintjs2)
         - Setup website with apache and try to run it

-## Resource developemt and weaponizations
+## Resource development and weaponizations

 - Resource focuses on acquiring or building the necessary resources for an attack
     - [Att&ck resource Development](https://attack.mitre.org/tactics/TA0042/)